valheimPlus/ValheimPlus/README.md

 * Modify Workbench radius
 * Modify Ward radius

-## Torches and Fireplaces
+## Fire sources
-* Disable torches running out of fuel
+* Disable all fire sources from running out of fuel once fuel is added.
-* Disable fireplaces running out of fuel
+* Disable just torches from running out of fuel once fuel is added.

 ## Time and Day Manipulation
 *FEATURE DISABLED DUE TO ISSUES*